 The trade-off is comfort consistency.
 Sofa beds and other secondary sleep surfaces are often thinner, more mechanical, and more likely to feel different from the main bed in the room.
 That is why they need their own bedding and comfort plan instead of being treated like an afterthought.

-Where bunk beds fit
+Where bunk beds fit in hotels

 Used carefully, bunk beds in hotels can make sense in hostels, family suites, youth-oriented stays, and some boutique concepts where sleep capacity is part of the selling point.
 They are less about traditional comfort positioning and more about efficient use of vertical space.